pakkk/StatsBomb/README.md

-# Welcome to StatsBomb repository!
+# Welcome to our StatsBomb repository!

 This is a repository for tracking StatsBomb data which is divided in three parts: models, statistics and webservices.